Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/using-terrad.md

-# Using daodiseod
+# Using ODISEOd

-The following information explains the functions you can use from daodiseod, the command-line interface that connects to Daodiseo and enables you to interact with the Daodiseo blockchain.
-Every active validator and full node runs daodiseod and communicates with their node via daodiseod.
-In this relationship, daodiseod operates as both the client and the server.
-You can use daodiseod to interact with the Daodiseo blockchain by uploading contracts, querying data, managing staking activities, working with governance proposals, and more.
-For more general information at the command line, run `daodiseod --help`.
-For more information about a specific `daodiseod` command, append the `-h` or `--help` flag after the command, such as `daodiseod query --help`.
+The following information explains the functions you can use from ODISEOd, the command-line interface that connects to ODISEO and enables you to interact with the ODISEO blockchain.
+Every active validator and full node runs ODISEOd and communicates with their node via ODISEOd.
+In this relationship, ODISEOd operates as both the client and the server.
+You can use ODISEOd to interact with the ODISEO blockchain by uploading contracts, querying data, managing staking activities, working with governance proposals, and more.
+For more general information at the command line, run `ODISEOd --help`.
+For more information about a specific `ODISEOd` command, append the `-h` or `--help` flag after the command, such as `ODISEOd query --help`.

 ## Accessing a Node